adamralph/adamralph.github.com/_posts/2015-03-04-nuget-gallery-casing-woes.md

 <!--excerpt-->

 The natural thing to do was to fix the ID in the gallery, since `Bau.Xunit` is the desired casing.
 The NuGet support staff where very helpful and, on my request, removed all the versions of the package from the gallery.
-I then re-uploaded all the correctly ID'd versions of the package and, hey presto, the casing was fixed and the ID if the package was `Bau.Xunit`.
+I then re-uploaded all the correctly ID'd versions of the package and, hey presto, the casing was fixed and the ID of the package was `Bau.Xunit`.
 This is proven since the URL for the package, in search results, etc. was now "https://www.nuget.org/packages/Bau.Xunit/" instead of "https://www.nuget.org/packages/Bau.XUnit/".
 All good.

 That is, until I tried to consume the package using the NuGet client.
 I received an error telling me